aacallanta12/beaver-online-help/docs/Personnel.md

 >
 ![Image](img/addemployee5.png)
 >
-> + Finally Click Save button to submit the form.
-Clear button is also provided to reset the form back to its original phase.
+> + Click Save Button to submit the form.
+Clear Button is also provided to reset the form back to its original phase.

 ## Employeelist
 + For you to view the latest Employee List, first navigate the Personnel on the upper middle right and click this.